open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * the operating system reported with `1200` page faults for the process

-You can see that the number being reported is the absolute value rather than increments, the value is non-negative, and the value is monotonically increasing.
-Note that the mathematical definition of "monotonically increasing" does not require the value to be always non-negative, this additional semantic is added by OpenTelemetry.
+You can see that the number being reported is the absolute value rather than increments, and the value is monotonically increasing.

 If we need to calculate "how many page faults have been introduced during (T<sub>3</sub>, T<sub>4</sub>]", we need to apply subtraction `1200 - 1050 =